-Condition Conditions Number i. where practicable, prior to commencement of construction activities; or as soon as construction works are completed in the relevant area and seasonal conditions are ii. appropriate; and within eighteen (18) months of the Project being open for public use. b) Landscape planting must be implemented, maintained, monitored and replaced to achieve a 90% survival rate and 80% canopy coverage of the ground at five (5) years following the date that initial planting commenced; and The landscape planting must consist of plant material sourced from the rohe in which it is to be planted or be otherwise sourced from the ecological district of the site.
-DLV2 Visual effects The requiring authority must undertake a revised assessment of visual effects of the Project on occupied dwellings to identify any occupied dwellings .
-The requiring authority must undertake a revised assessment of visual effects of the Ö2NL Project to confirm occupied dwellings where the residual visual effects are assessed to be greater than moderate, where the assessment as the landscape planting required by Condition DLV1 has been implemented.
-The assessment of visual effects required by clause (a) must be: assume that the landscape planting required by Condition DLV1 is in place; undertaken by a suitably qualified and experienced person or persons; be completed in a manner consistent with the methodology in Schedule 6 to these conditions; iiii. be provided as part of the outline plan required by Condition DGA6. c) Where the assessment of visual effects required by clause (a) concludes that the adverse visual effects on a dwelling are greater than moderate or greater the requiring authority must consult with the owners of the dwelling and offer to develop and implement a plan for mitigation of visual effects of the Project on the affected property to further screen views of the Project. d) The consultation required by clause (c) must be undertaken within twelve (12) months of the commencement of construction activities or as soon as practicable after the implementation of the landscape planting required by Condition DLV1. e) The requiring authority has complied with Condition DLV2 if: the owner of the dwelling agrees to the offered mitigation and the planting is completed; ii. the owner of the dwelling does not agree to the offered mitigation; or an alternative agreement for the mitigation of visual effects is reached and implemented between the requiring authority and the dwelling owner.
-The requiring authority must provide the District Council with a description of mitigation offered and implemented under clauses (c) and (e) as soon as practicable following the implementation of the offered mitigation.
+Condition Number Conditions iii. within eighteen (18) months of the Project being open for public use. b) Landscape planting must be implemented, maintained, monitored and replaced to achieve a 90% survival rate and 80% canopy coverage of the ground at five (5) years following the date that initial planting commenced; and c) The landscape planting must consist of plant material sourced from the rohe in which it is to be planted or be otherwise sourced from the ecological district of the site.
+DLV2 Visual effects a) The requiring authority must undertake a revised assessment of visual effects of the Ō2NL Project to confirm occupied dwellings where the residual visual effects are assessed to be greater than moderate, where the assessment assumes the landscape planting required by Condition DLV1 has been implemented. b) The assessment of visual effects required by clause (a) must be: undertaken by a suitably qualified and experienced person or persons; ii. completed in a manner consistent with the methodology in Schedule 6 to these conditions; and iii. provided as part of the outline plan required by Condition DGA6. c) Where the assessment of visual effects required by clause (a) concludes that the adverse visual effects on a dwelling are moderate or greater the requiring authority must consult with the owners of the dwelling and offer to develop and implement a plan for mitigation of visual effects of the Project on the affected property to further screen views of the Project. d) The consultation required by clause (c) must be undertaken within twelve (12) months of the commencement of construction activities or as soon as practicable after the implementation of the landscape planting required by Condition DLV1. e) The requiring authority has complied with Condition DLV2 if: the owner of the dwelling agrees to the offered mitigation; ii. the owner of the dwelling does not agree to the offered mitigation; or an alternate agreement for the mitigation of visual effects is reached between the requiring authority and the dwelling owner.